 Recognizing Minnesota physician volunteers

 the opioid epidemic:

 Get your tickets now

-Be a part of the discussion on
+and be a part of the discussion.

 The Minnesota Health Care Roundtable is a semi-annual conference featuring a panel of stakeholder group experts in a moderated discussion before a live audience covering topics that affect the evolution of health care policy.

 By Paul Kleeberg, MD, and Phil Deering, BA

 Like many Minnesota physicians, Dr. Lynne Ogawa first saw her Minnesota Statewide Quality Reporting and Measurement System (SQRMS) outcomes toward the end of the last decade.
 At the time, the family practice doctor saw patients at the Fremont Clinic, located in the heart of North Minneapolis.

 Why just retire?

 By Michael J. Weber, JD, and Nancy Lee Nelson, JD, MPH, RN